cheqd/governance/getting-started/learning-the-basics/introduction-to-cheqd-governance/understanding-voting.md

 ### Redelegation

-It is **always possible** to change (redelegate) the Node Operator you are delegated to, with a minimal time delay, using the redelegation option.&#x20;
+It is **always possible** to change (redelegate) the Node Operator you are delegated to, with a minimal time delay, using the redelegation option.

 You are also able to delegate to multiple Node Operators at the same time.